BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/lactic/README.rst

 ------------------------------
 .. figure:: ./images/lactic_acid_biorefinery.png

-The biorefinery is developed for a manuscript in preparation [1]_ for the production of lactic acid  via dilute sulfuric acid pretreatment, fermentation, and separation processes from lignocellulosic biomass.
-Part of the script is based on [2]_.
+The biorefinery is developed for Li et al. [1]_ for the production of lactic acid via dilute sulfuric acid pretreatment, fermentation, and separation processes from lignocellulosic biomass.
+Part of the script is adopted from [2]_.

 Getting Started